Setting up a list of species to record against¶

 Indicia does not stipulate that you use any particular list of species when recording.
 You might want to setup a form for professional ecologists using a complete species dictionary on the one hand, or you might want to setup a form for primary schoolchildren to record at a higher level (e.g. tickboxes for Frog, Bird, Hedgehog ).
 It is up to you to setup the species list you want to record against.
 Also note that Indicia does not force you to record only species, as you can record higher level taxa such as families if you deem it appropriate.
 Therefore the “list of species” might be more correctly termed “list of taxa”.

-Indicia does provide tools for importing species lists from CSV (comma separated values) files as well as a module for importing species information from the NBN Species Dictionary web services in the UK.
+Indicia does provide tools for importing species lists from CSV (comma separated values) files.
 CSV is a format for files containing tables of data represented as simple text with commas separating the values.
-If you are using the warehouse provided by the Biological Records Centre in the UK then you will find a species list called UK Master Species List which is available for you to record against, which uses the NBN Species Dictionary as its basis.
-In Indicia, there is currently basic support for creating taxonomic hierarchies as well as flat lists.
+If you are using the warehouse provided by the Biological Records Centre in the UK then you will find a species list called UK Master Species List which is available for you to record against, which uses the UKSI as its basis.
+In Indicia, it is possible to create taxonomic hierarchies as well as flat lists.
 To facilitate reporting and data entry, all taxon records in the system have an associated taxon group which provides a descriptive label for the group which the species or taxon falls into.
 For example, by setting up taxon groups called birds and flowering plants, it is possible to distinguish between the bird called redshank and the plant called redshank both during data input and reporting.

 For this tutorial we will assume you want to setup your own species list to record against and we will look at the process of inputting species directly as well as importing a species list from a file.
 The species list will be a list of common names of some damselflies: